 Both are must-do’s while in Lhasa, but they are profoundly different experiences because the Jokhang Temple, and the Barkhor pilgrimage circuit that surrounds it, is a throbbing hub of Buddhist spirituality but the Potala Palace has basically become a museum to pre-liberation Tibet…

 While it is possible to understand the “development” of these previously unoccupied areas of Lhasa in the context of encroaching modernization, it is extremely difficult to comprehend what is happening in the Tibetan quarter.

 The fact that there is a “Tibetan quarter” in Lhasa, and that it only occupies about 2% of the city, tells you that there is significant problem for those Tibetans who want to retain their culture and live among like-minded people.

 But the apparent determination to turn the Barkor area and the Tibetan quarter in to a tourist attraction is a clear but very sad indication that the “Disneyfication of Tibet” is very real!

 Riding Tibet Footnote…

 But Lhasa also provided the first real contact with the Tibetan people and the intensity of their Buddhist faith.
-So I look at it as the outer skin of an incredible onion that Riding Tibet allowed me to start to peel in a way that traveling by car of bus would not allow.
+So I look at it as the outer skin of an incredible onion… One that Riding Tibet allowed me to start to peel one by one.
+In a way that traveling by car of bus could never allow.

 I hope you will follow my subsequent posts as I start to peel the onion…